lpsmlgeo/lpsmlgeo.github.io/index.md

 - **2016 - 2016** - Summer Internship at Colorado School of Mines.

-- **2015 - 2016** - Exchange Student at University of Colorodo, Boulder.
+- **2015 - 2016** - Exchange Student at University of Colorado, Boulder.

 - **2013 - 2018** -  Geology Bachelor Degree - University of Brasília (IGc-UnB).